Elisabeth Frink: Exhibitions

 Frink's first solo exhibition was held at St George's Gallery, London in 1955.
 In 1958 she joined the Waddington Galleries, London.
 Between 1959 and 1972 Frink exhibited with regularity (usually one show every year) at the Waddington Galleries.
 In the 1960s she was also represented by the Bertha Schaefer Gallery in New York City.
 1971 saw Frink first exhibit in the Royal Academy, London as part of the Summer Exhibition.
 In the same year, Frink was elected an Associate of the Royal Academy.
 In 1974, Frink began exhibiting with Beaux Arts (Patricia and Reg Singh).
+Terry Dintenfass became Elisabeth Frink’s American gallerist starting in 1979 and the two women forged a lasting friendship.
+The Dintenfass Gallery had comprehensive one person shows in 1979, 1983, and 1991.
 In 1985, a retrospective of Frink's work was held at the Royal Academy of Art, London.

-Personal
+Personal life

 Frink married Michel Jammet in 1955: their son was born in 1958 and the marriage was dissolved in 1963.
 Between 1964 and 1974 she was married to Edward Pool.
 Hungarian born Alexander Csaky, whom she married as her third husband in 1974, predeceased her by only a few months.
 Dame Elisabeth died of cancer on 18 April 1993, aged 62.

 Highlights

 Warhorse and Walking Madonna may be seen in the garden at Chatsworth House.
 Other work is at the Jerwood Sculpture Park at Ragley Hall.
 Uniquely in England, Desert Quartet (1990), Frink's penultimate sculpture, was listed at Grade II* in 2007, less than 30 years from its creation by the Department for Culture, Media and Sport.
 It may be seen opposite Liverpool Gardens in Worthing.
+Her 1975 bust of John Pope-Hennessy is in the collection of the British Museum.

 Frink School of Figurative Sculpture

-Before Frink died in 1993, she had given master classes at the Sir Henry Doulton School of Sculpture then headed by sculptor Colin Melborne ARA in Stoke-on-Trent, England.
+Before Frink died in 1993, she had given master classes at the Sir Henry Doulton School of Sculpture then headed by sculptor Colin Melbourne ARA in Stoke-on-Trent, England.
 Rosemary Barnett took over as principal of the Sir Henry Doulton School of Sculpture, Stoke-on-Trent, briefly before its closure.
 In 1990 she met Harry Everington there and their shared artistic outlook brought about the Frink School of Figurative Sculpture which opened in 1996 in Longton and closed in 2005 at Tunstall.

 Permission from the Frink Estate was given to name a new school after her, because it was to continue the tradition which she represented.
 The Frink School of Figurative Sculpture opened in 1996, with an emphasis on sculptural form; it attempted to give some balance to the declining figurative training and increased conceptualism in sculpture schools in the UK.